Welcome to Year 11

 Sixth Form Forums: During November, all students will be given the opportunity to talk in small groups to current sixth form students and ask questions related to the sixth form.

-Mock Examinations: The important mock examinations commence during the first week of December.
+Mock Examinations: The important mock examinations will take place between 11th-19th December.
 They are designed to give your son a clear idea of how he is progressing and inform his subject choices for next year.
+They will also provide evidence for preliminary GCSE predicted grades.

 Sixth Form Option Meetings: In January or February, all boys have a meeting with senior members of staff to discuss sixth form choices.
-Parents are strongly encouraged to attend these meetings.
+Parents are expected to attend these meetings.

-GCSE exams take place in May to June 2017.
+GCSE exams take place in May and June 2018.
 A full timetable is issued in March.

-Sixth Form Induction: All students are expected to participate in the sixth form induction days which are on 29th and 30th June 2017.
+Sixth Form Induction: All students are expected to participate in the sixth form induction days which are on 28th and 29th June 2018.
 The activities in which the students take part include subject taster sessions and a range of other enjoyable activities designed to prepare them for sixth form life.
 Please do not book holidays for these days.

 We hope that you and your son will find this programme useful as you begin to make the important decisions that are necessary in the coming months.
-Please do contact the Head of Year if you have concerns at any point during the process.
-We consider Year 11 as a vital stepping stone towards the IB Diploma, and staff will be working closely with Year 11 to facilitate a smooth transition into the challenging and rewarding life of the Sixth Form.
+Please do contact Mr Jackson if you have concerns at any point during the process.
+We consider Year 11 as a vital stepping stone towards the IB Diploma, and staff will be working closely with your son to facilitate a smooth transition into the challenging and rewarding life of the Sixth Form.

 Key Events in the year for Year 11 Students